lzptr/VS_Code_ROS/README.md

 ## 5) Debugging Your Nodes

 Setting up a working debugging session is pretty straight forward with VS Code.
-I'll show you how to debug a single node first and build upon that to configure a multi-node debug set up.
+I'll show you how to debug a single node first and build upon that to configure a multi-node debugging set up.

-The following sections assume you have a hello_vs_code package in your catkin_ws/src folder, with three nodes: talker.cpp, listener.cpp, listener2.cpp, and that you built the packages.
+The following sections assume you have a hello_vs_code package in your  ~/catkin_ws/src folder, with three nodes: talker.cpp, listener.cpp, listener2.cpp, and that you built the packages.
 You can also clone this repo and build the package I am providing here.

 ### Debug a Single ROS Node with VS Code (C++)

-Add a launch configuration to the .vscode folder in the catkin_ws (launch.json) and paste this to debug the talker node.
+Add a launch configuration (launch.json) to the .vscode folder in the catkin_ws and paste this to debug the talker node.
-If you're using your own package, you have to change the path in the `program` option to point to your executable.
-Unfortunatly I haven't found a way to generate this automatically based on the catkin build system outputs.
-The ${worksspaceFolder} is the top level folder of your workspace (in this case it's catkin_ws).
-If your ${workspaceFolder} isn't the catkin root, then you also need to change the `cwd` option to point to your catkin root folder.
-More on that when we're setting up the multi-root workspace.

 launch.json
 ```